Disability Insurance

 How often have you seen a co-worker injure their back and have to stay home for weeks or months?

 Sometimes they are unable to return to work, or lose their job, and have to find another way to earn a living.
-It’s in these times that having reliable Disability Insurance in Canada can bring real peace of mind.
+It’s in these times that having reliable insurance for disability in Canada can bring real peace of mind.
 Now you have the money to pay your rent or mortgage, buy food, and pay for your medical treatments.
 Having this money will allow you to fully recover and return to work.

 Disability insurance distributed by einsured.ca in Canada can provide you with a guaranteed protection for your paycheck.